davidmainzer/davidmainzer.github.io/_articles/Gentoo_Linux_Server.md

 /opt/bliss-initramfs/pkg/hooks/Addon.py

+{% highlight bash %}
 class Addon(Hook):
   # A list of kernel modules to include in the initramfs
   # Format: "module1", "module2", "module3", ...
   _files = [
     # Uncomment the module below if you have encryption support built as a module, rather than built into the kernel:
     #"dm-crypt",

     # Add your modules below
     #"i915",
     #"nouveau",
     "virtio"
     "virtio_scsi"
     "virtio_ring"
     "virtio_pci"
   ]
+{% endhighlight bash %}